forseti-security/forseti-security/_includes/_howto/deployment_prerequisites.md

 project.
 You'll be able to use the service accounts in other projects and easily control the number of users who have Editor or Owner roles.

-To create a service account for Forseti Inventory, Scanner, and Enforcer, follow the steps below:
+To create a service account for Forseti Inventory, Scanner, and Enforcer, follow the steps below.
+For a detailed explanation including your options and best practices see the [Forseti Security Best Practices Guide]({% link _docs/guides/forseti-security-best-practices.md %}).

   1. Go to your [Google Cloud Platform console](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new service account.